Craniopharyngiomas are benign brain tumors arising near the pituitary gland & may cause loss of pituitary hormonal function, visual loss & headaches.

-The best initial craniopharyngioma treatment is maximal surgical removal.
-Fortunately for most patients, craniopharyngiomas can be removed through a keyhole route via the nose using an endonasal endoscopic approach or an eyebrow craniotomy.
+The initial optimal treatment for craniopharyngiomas is maximal safe surgical removal.
+Fortunately for most patients, craniopharyngiomas can be removed through a keyhole route via the nose using an endoscopic endonasal approach or an eyebrow craniotomy.

 Many if not most patients with a craniopharyngioma will need some form of pituitary hormone replacement and a significant minority may need radiosurgery or focused radiotherapy to prevent tumor regrowth.
-Our neurosurgeons work closely with our endocrinologists and radiation oncologists to provide optimal individualized care.
+Our surgeons team works closely with our endocrinologists and radiation oncologists to provide optimal individualized care.

 Given that some craniopharyngiomas cannot be removed completely by surgery or controlled with radiation therapy, tumor genomic profiling is being increasingly used to find alternative targeted therapies for these challenging tumors.
 In the case of papillary craniopharyngiomas, we also profile these tumors looking specifically for the BRAF mutation that may allow treatment with a targeted drug called a BRAF inhibitor.